-Indigenous Student Union 2024-2025 President: Teena Gilstrap Vice President: Marcie Neveau Cultural Coordinator: Cody Syrette Get in contact with us: [email protected]
+Indigenous Student Union 2025-2026 President: Cody Syrette Vice President: Omi Cultural Coordinator: Julia Bird Executive Director: Kyla Daigle Treasurer: Paris Fisher Get in contact with us: [email protected]

-INDIGENOUS STUDENT SERVICES We are committed to helping our students succeed – from the time someone considers applying to Sault College until the time they graduate…and beyond.
-Our services include:
+INDIGENOUS STUDENT SERVICES We are committed to helping our students succeed – from the time someone considers applying to Sault College until the time they graduate and beyond.

-▪ Counselling ▪ Fax/Photocopying ▪ Year-round cultural events ▪ Academic Advising ▪ Long Distance Calling ▪ Social and educational events ▪ Career Guidance ▪ Elders in Residence ▪ Indigenous Student Centre ▪ Accessibility Services ▪ Tutoring Support ▪ Traditional Medicine Garden ▪ College Application Assistance ▪ Scholarships/Bursaries ▪ Fire Arbour and Sweat Lodge
+Our services include: ▪ Counselling ▪ Fax/Photocopying ▪ Year-round cultural events ▪ Academic Advising ▪ Long Distance Calling ▪ Social and educational events ▪ Career Guidance ▪ Elders in Residence ▪ Indigenous Student Centre ▪ Accessibility Services ▪ Tutoring Support ▪ Traditional Medicine Garden ▪ College Application Assistance ▪ Scholarships/Bursaries ▪ Fire Arbour

 ELDERS IN RESIDENCE Our Elders in Residence Barbara Nolan and Ted Recollet are available for any student to meet with.
 Our Elders maintain regular office hours within the Indigenous Studies department (G-Wing) and are available to meet one on one.
 In addition, the Elders are also available to facilitate the following: